dubo-dubon-duponey/docker-airplay/README.md

 This is based on [shairport-sync](https://github.com/mikebrady/shairport-sync), [nqptp](https://github.com/mikebrady/nqptp) and the [ALAC](https://github.com/mikebrady/alac) library.

+<!> BEFORE YOU GO ANY FURTHER <!>

-NOTE: the awesome mikebrady has an *official* shairport-sync [on Docker Hub](https://hub.docker.com/r/mikebrady/shairport-sync).
+The awesome @mikebrady has an *official* shairport-sync image [on Docker Hub](https://hub.docker.com/r/mikebrady/shairport-sync), and there is nothing wrong with it.
-You should *really* try it *first* and make it work, and only come back here if you have *good* reasons to do so.

-These reasons could be that you are interested in:
-* tighter container security (no root, limited caps, hardened)
-* opinions (alsa only, Debian)
-* more opinions
+Most people should just use that, instead of our image.

+This here is an opinionated and more limited version that only support certain use-cases.

+Specifically:
+* security is much tighter
+* based on Debian instead of Alpine
+* configuration through environment variables
+* only supports alsa

 ## Image features